luntergroup/smcsmc/performance/readme.md

 ## Usage

 Experiments are defined by Python scripts in `experiments/`.
 When run, these store their results in a mysql database `experiments/experimentsdb`.
+Use `--force` to overwrite previous experiments.

-These results are accessed by CGATReport using scripts in `report/trackers/`.
-The document itself is `contents.rst`.
+The results are accessed by CGATReport using scripts in `report/trackers/`.
+The top-level document is `contents.rst`.
 It uses [ReStructuredText](http://docutils.sourceforge.net/docs/user/rst/quickref.html).
 See the [CGATReport Tutorials](https://www.cgat.org/downloads/public/CGATReport/documentation/Tutorials.html) for various examples.